 After that, use blocks under the Tinkercademy section to initialize the OLED and Crash Sensor as shown in the picture

-- You can adjust the speed of blinking by changing the pause period
+This part of the code allows the red LED to blink continously.
+You can adjust the speed of blinking by changing the pause period

-Since there are only two conditions, we need only one ‘else-if’ statement
+Since there are only two conditions, we need only one ‘else-if’ statement.

 When the Crash Sensor is pressed, the green Octopus LED will light up.
 Or else, if no force is applied to the Crash Sensor, the red LED will blink continuously.